 What Are Soil Amendments?

-It’s so rare that gardens and farms have ideal loamy soil that’s the right ratio of sand, silt, and clay as well as contains the proper balance of bacteria and other microbial communities that facilitate proper nutrient and water uptake for healthy, hardy plants.
-Some growers might think they’re just stuck with working with what they have, but there’s an answer to problems in the soil.
+It’s rare gardens and farms naturally have ideal loamy soil that’s the right ratio of sand, silt, and clay, as well as contain balanced bacterial or other microbial communities that enable optimum nutrient and water uptake for healthy, hardy plants.
+The great thing is we are not stuck with working with what we have, and there are answers to problems in the soil.

 Why Soil Amendments Are So Necessary